With its Funding the Movement program, Autonomy encourages startups to pitch in front of investors and big companies

-For the third year in row, Autonomy will provide startups the opportunity to pitch in front of a select audience made up of investors, venture capitalists, incubators and big innovative players in the transport and mobility sectors looking for open innovation projects.
+Funding the Movement is Autonomy’s startup program in which mobility innovators from all over the world will gather to pitch in front of international investors looking to fund ambitious projects.
 This event will be an opportunity for the selected startups to meet and connect with the actors who will be essential to their development and help facilitate their growth.

 Meet investors, VCs, incubators and, more globally, all players in the innovation ecosystem working towards improving sustainable mobility.

 Find sustainable financing and partnerships to accelerate your growth and grow your business.

 However, investors can still register to be invited for free to the pitching sessions by following the link below (limited seats available).

 Funding the Movement will happen at Autonomy, on the 18/10/2018

 “We are glad that the startups we have curated through our European Startup Prize for mobility are participating in Funding the Movement.
 It is indeed an exciting opportunity for them to meet investors from all over the world, and connect with innovative big mobility companies.”

 Karima Delli – Member of the European Parliament, Chairwoman of the European Parliament’s Transport and Tourism Committee

 “Participating in Autonomy was a great way for us to discover startups from all over the world, especially in Paris which is considered by many as ‘the last-mile capital of the world.’”